cbcrg/tcoffee/docs/tcoffee_manual.rst

   Line 100 says:
   Residue 1 of seq A with Residue 29 of seq B,

 Each of these constraints comes with a weight and in the end, the T-Coffee algorithm tries to generate the multiple alignment that contains constraints whose sum of weights yields the highest score.
 In other words, it tries to make happy as many constraints as possible (replace the word constraint with, friends, relatives, collaborators... and you will know exactly what we mean).
 You can generate this list of constraints the way you like.
 You may even provide it yourself, forcing important residues to be aligned by giving them high weights (see **FAQ for T-Coffee**).
 For your convenience, T-Coffee can generate (by default) its own list by making all the possible global pairwise alignments, and the 10 best local alignments associated with each pair of sequences.
 Each pair of residues observed aligned in these pairwise alignments becomes a line in the library.

 .. note:: Be aware that nothing forces you to use a given library and that you could build it using other methods.
-In protein language, **T-Coffee is synonymous for freedom, the freedom of being aligned however you fancy** (I was a Tryptophan in some previous life).
+In protein language, **T-Coffee is synonymous for freedom, the freedom of being aligned however you fancy** (I was probably a Tryptophan in some previous life).

 *******************************************************
 Preparing Your Data: Reformatting, Trimming and More...
 *******************************************************
 .. important:: T-Coffee tools/modes are called using different flags...the general syntax is quite simple and also allows some flexibility.
 For instance you can give your input file to T-Coffee either without any flag (T-Coffee recognizes the format most of the time), or use **-in** or **-seq** (for unaligned sequences) or **-aln** (for aligned sequences); in some cases, the flag is mandatory, such as **-infile**, don't worry it will be specified in this manual.
-When multiple input files are given, flags are mandatory (**-in/-in2**, **-al1/-al2**, etc...)
-Also, when redirecting your results using **-output** (or other flag requiring options) you can either use or not the symbol "=" to specify your options.
-If you use the correct flag in a strict way, T-Coffee will always work fine, but you have some degrees of freedom ;-).
+When multiple input files are given, flags are mandatory (**-in/-in2**, **-al1/-al2**, etc...).
+Usually, options are indicated via the symbol "=" (i.e **-output=html**) but it is not mandatory, it's just recommended.
+If you use a correct/strict flag usage, T-Coffee will always work fine, but you have some degrees of freedom ;-).

 The reformatting utility: seq_reformat
 ======================================
 General introduction
 --------------------
 Nothing is more frustrating than downloading important data and realizing you need to format it before using it.
 In general, you should avoid manual reformatting: it is by essence inconsistent and will get you into trouble.
 It will also get you depressed when you realize that you have spend the whole day adding carriage return to each line in your files.
 T-Coffee comes with several tools to reformat/trim/clean/select your input data but also your output results, especially a very powerful reformatting utility named **seq_reformat**.
-You can use seq_reformat by invoking the t_coffee shell:
+You can use **seq_reformat** by invoking the t_coffee shell:

 ::